Mossimo Giannulli: College bribery scandal

-Giannulli and his wife Lori Loughlin were arrested on March 12, 2019, in connection with their alleged involvement in a nationwide college entrance exam cheating scandal, regarding their two daughters' (including Olivia Jade) admission to the University of Southern California (USC).
-They were charged with conspiracy to commit mail fraud and honest services fraud.
-They were released on $1 million bail each.
+Giannulli and his wife Lori Loughlin were arrested on March 12, 2019, in connection with their involvement in a nationwide college entrance exam cheating scandal, regarding their two daughters' admission to USC.
+They were charged with conspiracy to commit mail fraud and honest services fraud and released on $1 million bail each.
 They were among 50 people charged.
-The couple were also charged with money-laundering offenses in April 2019.
+The couple were also charged with money-laundering in April 2019.

-The indictment against the couple alleged that they paid $500,000, disguised as a donation to the Key Worldwide Foundation, so that USC's admissions committee would think that their two daughters would be joining the school's women's rowing team if admitted.
-In fact, neither young woman had ever trained in the sport and had no plans to do so.
-Initially denying the charges, Giannulli and his wife later pled guilty as part of a plea bargain.
+The couple's indictment alleged they paid a bribe of $500,000, disguised as a donation to the Key Worldwide Foundation, to get their two daughters into the university as rowing crew athletes, though neither had ever trained in the sport.
+Giannulli and Loughlin initially denied the charges and later pleaded guilty as part of a plea bargain.

 Prison sentence

-Giannulli was sentenced to five months in prison and a $250,000 fine on August 21, 2020, while his wife was sentenced to two months in prison and a $150,000 fine.
-On conviction, the couple were expelled from the Bel-Air Country Club.
-Giannulli and Loughlin both had until November 19, to report to prison.
-On October 30, 2020, Giannuli refused to report to prison after Loughlin did so.
-The same day, Loughlin had her right to have people, including Giannulli, visit her in prison suspended due to the COVID-19 pandemic.
+On August 21, 2020, Giannulli was sentenced to five months in prison and a $250,000 fine, and Loughlin was sentenced to two months and a $150,000 fine.
+The couple were subsequently expelled from the Bel-Air Country Club.
+Giannulli and Loughlin were required to report to prison by November 19.
+On October 30, 2020, Loughlin reported but Giannulli did not.
+The same day, visitation rights were suspended due to the COVID-19 pandemic.

-Giannulli entered the medium-security federal penitentiary in Lompoc, California on November 19, 2020, to serve his five-month sentence and was scheduled for release on April 17, 2021.
-Prior to his entry, he was seen with a shaved head and tougher look.
-In prison, he was placed in isolation due to COVID-19 in a medium security cell, rather than a minimum security cell that he was supposed to be in.
-He complained about this rough treatment to his family and his son, Gianni.
-Gianni posted on Instagram that the "mental and physical damage being done from such isolation and treatment is wrong."
-On April 2, 2021, Giannulli was released to home confinement where he was slated to remain until the completion of his sentence on April 17, 2021.
-However, he would be released from home confinement a day early on April 16, 2021.
-He remained on supervised release until April 2023.
+Giannulli entered the medium-security federal penitentiary in Lompoc, California, on November 19, 2020, and was scheduled for release on April 17, 2021.
+Due to COVID-19 he was placed in a medium security isolation rather than a minimum security cell.
+His son, Gianni, posted on Instagram that the "mental and physical damage being done from such isolation and treatment is wrong."
+On April 2, 2021, Giannulli was released to home confinement.
+He was released from home confinement a day early on April 16, 2021, and remained on supervised release until April 2023.

 Personal life

-Gianulli was previously married to a woman named Chris, with whom he had his son Gianni (b.
-1990).
+Giannulli was first married to a woman named Chris, with whom he had his son, Gianni, in 1990.

-Giannulli and Lori Loughlin eloped two days before Thanksgiving 1997.
-Together, Giannulli and Loughlin have two children, daughters Bella (b.
+Giannulli and Loughlin eloped in 1997.
+They had two daughters, Bella (b.
 1998) and Olivia Jade (b.
 1999).
-In October 2025, it was revealed that Giannulli and Loughlin had separated after nearly 28 years of marriage, though they had yet to undertake legal proceedings.
+In October 2025, it was revealed that Giannulli and Loughlin had separated.

+On September 4, 2026, it was announced that Loughlin had filed for divorce from Giannullo.